archbloom/archbloom.github.io/_posts/2016-10-01-android-aapt.md

 There are some other commands you can try -
 ```
-# List contents of Zip-compatible archive.
+# List contents of zip-compatible archive.
 aapt list -a -v weather.apk

 # List compiled xmls in the given assets.